 This walk takes you to the ‘Painted Monasteries of Bukowina’.
 These monasteries are unique because of the mural paintings on their exteriors, pictorial texts combining Byzantine forms and Western book miniature painting with Romanian folk tradition.
 You walk along old rediscovered trails to the monasteries whose architecture and paintings would be unthinkable and impossible without the beautiful landscape of the ‘Sweet Land of Bukowina’.

-Self-Guided: £640 per person based on two people sharing with a single supplement of £135.
+Self-Guided: £720 per person based on two people sharing a room

 Journeys from/to home, entry fees, taxi transfers in Bucharest (arranged on request), anything not specifically mentioned in programme.

 Day 1: Arrive Bucharest.
 Overnight in 4* hotel in Bucharest.

 Day 2: Pleasant train journey to Suceava.
 Transfer to Putna Monastery.
 Two nights in a friendly guesthouse close to the monastery.

 Day 3: Putna monastery, a foundation of Stefan the Great, is the most important spiritual center of Romanian Orthodoxy and played a significant role in the Romanian history.
 Doing a circular walk, you will visit Sihastru monastery and have a magnificent view over Putna from one of the hills.
 4 hours walking approx. Overnight Putna.